okviz/okviz.github.io/_docs/smart-filter-pro/mode/dropdown.md

 ## How to Search

+The Dropdown mode searches for input keywrdo
 <todo>Explain how search works in this mode (no wildcards support, case insensitive) - Mention that the "Contains" vs "Start with" match is affected by the Autocomplete option.</todo>

+### Case

+Search in Dropdown mode is always case insensitive - you can write keywords in any case and the matching algorithm won't rely on that.
+For example:
+- `Audio` and `audio` produce the same results.

+### Operator

+In Dropdown mode, all keywords are always applied with the logical **OR** operator, which means that any value that matches at least one of the input keywords is returned as a result.

 ## Options